Ernest Renan: Late scholarly career

 Renan was prolific.
 At sixty years of age, having finished the Origins of Christianity, he began his History of Israel, based on a lifelong study of the Old Testament and on the Corpus Inscriptionum Semiticarum, published by the Académie des Inscriptions under Renan's direction from the year 1881 till the end of his life.
 The first volume of the History of Israel appeared in 1887; the third, in 1891; the last two posthumously.
 As a history of facts and theories, the book has many faults; as an essay on the evolution of the religious idea, it is (despite some passages of frivolity, irony, or incoherence) of extraordinary importance; as a reflection of the mind of Renan, it is the most lifelike of images.
 In a volume of collected essays, Feuilles Détachées, published also in 1891, we find the same mental attitude, an affirmation of the necessity of piety independent of dogma.
 During his last years, he received many honors, and was made an administrator of the Collège de France and grand officer of the Legion of Honor.
 Two volumes of the History of Israel, his correspondence with his sister Henriette, his Letters to M. Berthelot, and the History of the Religious Policy of Philippe-le-Bel, which he wrote in the years immediately before his marriage, all appeared during the last eight years of the 19th century.

 Renan died after a few days' illness in 1892 in Paris, and was buried in the Cimetière de Montmartre in the Montmartre Quarter.

 Reputation and controversies

 Hugely influential in his lifetime, Renan was eulogised after his death as the embodiment of the progressive spirit in western culture.
 Anatole France wrote that Renan was the incarnation of modernity.
 Renan's works were read and appreciated by many of the leading literary figures of the time, including James Joyce, Marcel Proust, Matthew Arnold, Edith Wharton, and Charles Augustin Sainte-Beuve.
+Renan’s interpretations of history become the subject of frequent polemical sniping in Jacob Burckhardt’s lectures at Basel University, also receiving sustained and acid criticism from his (posthumously better-known) colleague and faculty member at Basel in Nietzsche’s later works where Renan appears as a go-to exemplar of ressentiment.
 One of his greatest admirers was Manuel González Prada in Peru who took the Life of Jesus as a basis for his anticlericalism.
 In his 1932 document "The Doctrine of Fascism", Italian dictator Benito Mussolini also applauded perceived "prefascist intuitions" in a section of Renan's "Meditations" that argued against democracy and individual rights as "chimerical" and intrinsically opposed to "nature's plans".